 CIRCULATION AND REASSORTMENT OF POTENTIAL ZOONOTIC PATHOGENS BETWEEN WILD AND DOMESTIC POPULATIONS

 Historically, animal domestication has indirectly mediated the transfer of infectious agents between wildlife and humans (Morand et al., 2014).
 If cases of domestic emergence are not refuted (Pearce-Duvet, 2006), almost three-quarters of emerging infectious diseases significant in terms of public health originate in wild animals (Woolhouse et al., 2005).
 The recent outbreak of highly pathogenic avian influenza (HPAI) H5N8 clade 2.3.4.4 in both wild and domestic birds in Europe is a major example of the “round trips” of viruses between wild and domestic populations.
-The ancestor of the H5N8 virus was first identified in January 2014 in domestic poultry in South Korea., then adapted to wild migrating aquatic birds and rapidly spread in 2014–2015 (Lycett et al., 2016).
+The ancestor of the H5N8 virus was first identified in January 2014 in domestic poultry in South Korea, then adapted to wild migrating aquatic birds and rapidly spread in 2014–2015 (Lycett et al., 2016).
 This virus affected poultry worldwide from fall 2016 to spring 2017.
-It caused a few domestic cases in northern Europe, mainly in gallinaceous populations and more rarely in domestic or wild ducks and geese population, which are commonly resistant to HPAI.
+It caused a few domestic cases in northern Europe, mainly in gallinaceous populations and more rarely in domestic or wild ducks and geese population, which are commonly more resistant to HPAI.
 A H5N8-related virus appeared in June 2016 in Touva Republic (southern Siberia) causing high mortality in waterfowl (OIE 2016).

 Crossing the species barrier favors transmission and circulation of pathogens and constitutes a major advantage for multi-host pathogens (generalists).
-Host switches rely on genetic changes including nucleotide substitutions, acquisition of mobile genetic elements, or important genome rearrangement through recombinations and reassortments.
+Host switches rely on genetic changes including nucleotide substitutions, acquisition of mobile genetic elements, or important genome rearrangements through recombinations and reassortments.
 Influenza viruses are a remarkable example of genetic material exchange between viruses issued from domestic and wild animals.
 H5N8 is itself a long lasting descendant of the HPAI H5N1 virus, first detected in China in 1996 and responsible for epizootics in domestic birds and some human cases since 2003 (Lycett et al., 2016).
 The complete sequence of the H5N8 Siberian strain isolated from wild birds in June 2016 revealed many reassortments with other poultry viruses.
 This virus infected northern European wild and domestic whereas other reassortants infected birds in southern Europe birds in fall 2016 to spring 2017 (Anses, 2017).
 The emergence of novel pathogenic strains within a region concentrating high densities of a receptive population (fat liver ducks) made possible (i) the dissemination of the virus within domestic and wild bird populations (abundant opportunities for cross-species transmission) and (ii) its reassortment with other low pathogenic strains of influenza virus circulating in the domestic and wild bird populations, thereby creating high levels of genetic diversity that can in turn broaden host-spectra.
+This example of massive spreading of a wildlife virus within a domestic population is emblematic of the risk induced by massive change in “traditional” production methods.
+Thirty years ago, the traditional fat liver duck production involved small rearing farms (around 1000 free range ducks within rearing period) and force feeding was operated by so-called “electrical force feeders” which enabled a single operator to force feed only 200 birds a day.
+The appearance and spreading of ‘pneumatic force feeders” during the end of the 90’s, enabled a single operator to force feed around 1000 ducks a day.
+The enhanced productivity promotes a higher consumer for a lower price fat liver.
+It also increases the rearing production of duck with a number of bird per flock frequently higher than 10 000 and with a higher density of ducks in the free-range pens.
+This increase in number and density of susceptible birds combined with the use of traditional rearing methods in a becoming “industrial” production are certainly risk factors for a higher spreading of avian influenza.